 To graduate, a student also must have paid all sums due the Finance Office, must have made satisfactory provision for payment of any other financial obligations assumed while in college, and must have returned all books borrowed from the library.
 The individual student is solely responsible for assuring that the program presented for graduation fulfills all requirements, both in general and in specialized study.
 The Office of the Registrar should be consulted when questions arise about the satisfaction of graduation requirements.
-Notice of intent to graduate must be sent to the Registrar not later than October 26, 2007.
+Notice of intent to graduate must be sent to the Registrar not later than October 24, 2008.

-Accelerated Graduation: The Union Scholars may use the additional course credits they earn as Scholars to graduate early, should they so wish.
-Furthermore, any student entering the College with three or more pre-matriculation credits (see Advanced Placement) can petition the College to graduate one trimester early, provided they have not used these credits to make up deficiencies incurred during their time at the College.
-This petition must be filed in the Office of the Dean for Undergraduate Education by the end of junior year.
+Accelerated Graduation: Any student entering the College with three or more pre-matriculation credits (see Advanced Placement and International Baccalaureate sections below) may graduate one trimester early (or take a term off their senior year), provided that they have not used these credits to make up deficiencies incurred during their time at the College.
+Students in the Union Scholars and Seward Scholars programs may use any additional course credits they earn at Union to accelerate their graduation.
+Any student seeking early graduation must obtain approval from the Office of the Dean of Studies by the end of the junior year.